LucasSim0n/LucasSim0n.github.io/README.md

 ---

-## Bootcamp
+## Education

 [Boot.dev](https://www.boot.dev/):
 A backend academy based on modular contents, self-driven development and real-life technologies.
-My profile, projects and certificates here: https://www.boot.dev/u/pelucassimon
+You can check my projects and certificates in [my profile](https://www.boot.dev/u/pelucassimon).

 ---